 Dissemination means agency initiated or sponsored distribution of information to the public.
-Dissemination does not include distribution limited to government employees or agency contractors or grantees; intra-agency or inter-agency use or sharing of governmental information; or responses to requests for agency records under the Freedom of Information Act, the Privacy Act, the Federal Advisory committee Act or other similar law.
+Dissemination does not include: distribution limited to government employees or agency contractors or grantees; intra-agency or inter-agency use or sharing of governmental information; or responses to requests for agency records under the Freedom of Information Act, the Privacy Act, the Federal Advisory committee Act or other similar law.

-Process for Ensuring Quality of Information at the Basic Standard substantive information, for example, reports, studies and summaries, rather than information pertaining to basic agency operations.
+Process for Ensuring Quality of Information at the Basic Standard

+The Section 515 guidelines issued by OMB focus primarily on the dissemination of substantive information, for example, reports, studies and summaries, rather than information pertaining to basic agency operations.
 NCUA reviews all information before dissemination to assure that it meets the basic quality standard.
 Most information disseminated by NCUA does not require the higher standard of review associated with influential information.